pubg/api-documentation-content/rst/telemetry-events.rst

 Objects shown as {object-name} are not described here in an effort to conserve space.
 More details about the objects in events can be located in the :ref:`telemetry-objects` reference.
 Please also note that each event contains the following fields which have been omitted from the outlines below::

-  "_V" - Version
+  "_V": int,    // Version
-  "_D" - Event timestamp
+  "_D": string, // Event timestamp
-  "_T" - Event type
+  "_T": string  // Event type

 Telemetry associated with pc shards will also have the following fields in each event which have been omitted from the outlines below as well::

-  "Common": {Common} //Only for PC telemetry
+  "common": {Common} // PC only

-In addition, there is a difference between the key casing for pc and xbox telemetry. pc telemetry will have keys starting with a lowercase character, while xbox telemetry will have the same keys but starting with an uppercase character.